ash2k5/automated-jira-tickets/README.md

 # Email to Jira Automation

-Automatically creates Jira tasks from emails sent to `itrequests@nrinstitute.org` and notifies the designated team member.
+Automatically creates Jira tasks from emails sent to a monitored email address and notifies designated team members.

+## Overview

+This project provides a complete email-to-Jira automation solution using Google Apps Script.
+It monitors a specific email address for incoming requests and automatically converts them into Jira tasks with notifications.

 ## Final Production File